wanboyang/UCF_2018_CVPR/README.md

 ## Data preparation
-1. Download the [c3d features][github.com/wanboyang/anomaly_feature.pytorch] and change the "dataset_path" to you/path/data
+1. Download the [c3d features][https://github.com/wanboyang/anomly_feature.pytorch].
-2. Running the clip2segment.py get feature segments(32 segments for one video)
+2. Running the clip2segment.py get feature segments(32 segments for one video) and change the "dataset_path" to you/path/data

 ## Training